Vogl-Lab-Research/phipseq_report-generator/README.md

 # Input Files format

-Look at the unit_test examples simulated data as a guidance of format for the required files
+Look at the mock_files folder for examples of simulated data as a guidance of format for the required files